matatonic/openedai-vision/README.md

 ```
 RuntimeError: Expected all tensors to be on the same device, but found at least two devices, cuda:0 and cuda:1! (when checking argument for argument tensors in method wrapper_CUDA_cat)
 ```
-Try to specify a single cuda device with `CUDA_VISIBLE_DEVICES=1` (or # of your GPU) before running the script. or set the device via `--device \<device\>` on the command line.
+Try to specify a single cuda device with `CUDA_VISIBLE_DEVICES=1` (or # of your GPU) before running the script. or set the device via `--device cuda:0` on the command line.

-2. 4bit/8bit and flash attention 2 don't work for all the models.
+2. 4bit/8bit quantization and flash attention 2 don't work for all the models.
 No workaround.